Marwan7042/OSVision/README.md

 ## Architecture and Key Features

-* **Hardware-Level Sensor Synchronization:** Utilizes Luxonis DepthAI spatial nodes to align RGB, depth, and VPU feature timestamps, mitigating Out-Of-Sequence Measurement (OOSM) errors.
+* **VPU-Offloaded Acquisition:** DepthAI handles RGB/depth synchronization and feature tracking on-device, so the Raspberry Pi mostly orchestrates capture, telemetry, and logging instead of doing the heavy image work itself.
-* **15-DOF ESKF Formulation:** Estimates position, velocity, orientation SO(3), and IMU biases.
-Implements a local error-state Lie algebra formulation to prevent covariance singularities.
+* **15-DOF ESKF / MSCKF Fusion:** Estimates position, velocity, orientation SO(3), and IMU biases with tightly-coupled visual-inertial updates and manifold pre-integration.
-* **Dynamic Motion-Blur Gating:** Calculates estimated pixel blur as a function of focal length and real-time angular velocity.
-Frames exceeding the defined threshold are rejected prior to visual processing.
+* **Information-Aware Keyframe Gating:** Accepts frames using depth validity, Laplacian blur, feature coverage, and parallax scoring instead of a simple blur-only rule.
-* **CPU Optical Flow Fallback:** In the event of VPU tracking failure (e.g., rapid illumination changes), the system initiates CPU-bound Lucas-Kanade optical flow to maintain feature tracking and state continuity.
+* **Asynchronous Concurrency:** Uses separate workers for acquisition, IMU propagation, visual updates, and disk I/O, with zero-copy buffering and Numba acceleration where available.
-* **Asynchronous Concurrency:** Implements isolated threads for hardware acquisition, visual processing, and disk I/O, utilizing zero-copy double-buffering and Numba JIT compilation to manage execution latency.
+* **CUDA-First Reconstruction:** Offline reconstruction prefers CUDA when available; OpenCL is used as an iGPU fallback for preprocessing and acceleration on non-CUDA hosts.

 ---